awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

        --region us-west-2
 ```

-To create an API method request with a different authorization type, see [Set up Method Request Authorization](#setup-method-request-authorization)\.
+To create an API method request with a different authorization type, see [Set up method request authorization](#setup-method-request-authorization)\.

-## Set up Method Request Parameters<a name="setup-method-request-parameters"></a>
+## Set up method request parameters<a name="setup-method-request-parameters"></a>

 Method request parameters are a way for a client to provide input data or execution context necessary to complete the method request\.
 A method parameter can be a path parameter, a header, or a query string parameter\.
 As part of method request setup, you must declare required request parameters to make them available for the client\.
 For non\-proxy integration, you can translate these request parameters to a form that is compatible with the backend requirement\.